sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-onboard-subscribe/cp-starter-integration-cpi-onboard-subscribe.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 5: ](Create service instance and key)]
-1. Access your subaccount's space by choosing **Spaces** > **dev**.
+1. Navigate back to your SAP Cloud Platform's subaccount and access your subaccount's space by choosing **Spaces** > **dev**.
 If you have intentionally specified any other space name, you can choose the space of your choice.

     ![Access space](4.1.access-space.png)